arthur-e/swc-workshop/sql-intro-gapminder/Intro-SQL.md

 ```

 **To understand why this works, we need to understand more about how SQL queries are processed by the database management system.**
-When SQLite3, or another other database management system, recieves the above SQL query...
+When SQLite3, or another other database management system, receives the above SQL query...

 1. It first filters the rows according to the `WHERE` clause.
 It applies this condition to each row, one-by-one, keeping the rows that fit the conditional statement.
 2. Second, it sorts the results according to the `ORDER BY` clause.